micheleangioni/message-board/readme.md

 Message Board is a [Laravel 5](http://laravel.com) package which assigns a message board to each User, where posts and comments can be posted.

-Bans and a roles and permission system is provided out of the box.
+Bans and a permission system are provided out of the box.
 Social features such as "likes" are included as well.

 ## Documentation